top of page

 3. Deah's Community Service Award:

-• Are youth, 25 years old or younger
+• Are a young person, 25 years old or younger

 • Give freely and selflessly of their time to community activities